Land Access Rules

 - Take up to three guests per license holder on your hunt.

-- Drive only on established roads and close gates.
+- Drive only on established roads.

 - Pack out trash.